-During the previous year, the Company received Rs 561,120 in connection with settlement of legal matters.
+During the year ended March 31, 2010, the Company received Rs 561,120 in connection with settlement of legal matters.
 This is pursuant to a legal suit filed by the company in the prior years.
-The said receipt has been recorded as income form legal settlement in the consolidated statement of income during the year ended March 31, 2010.
+The said receipt has been recorded as income from legal settlement in the consolidated statement of income during the year ended March 31, 2010.